HealthBioscienceIDEAS/microscopy-novice/episodes/image-display.md

 ## Brightness and contrast

 As the final section of this episode, let's learn more about the 'contrast limits' in Napari.
-As we saw in episode X, adjusting the contrast limits in the layer controls changes how bright different parts of the image are displayed.
+As we saw in the [Imaging Software episode ](imaging-software.md), adjusting the contrast limits in the layer controls changes how bright different parts of the image are displayed.
 What is really going on here though?

 In fact, the 'contrast limits' are adjusting how our colormap gets applied to the image.
 For example, consider the standard gray colormap:

 ![](fig/contrast-comparison-0-255.png
-){alt="Histogram coloured by gray colormap with corresponding colorbar.
-Contrast limits 0 and 255." width='70%'}
+){alt="Histogram, colorbar and image corresponding to coins coloured by the gray colormap.
+Contrast limits 0 and 255." width='90%'}

 For an 8-bit image, the range of colours from black to white are normally spread from 0 (the minimum pixel value) to 255 (the maximum pixel value).
 If we move